Alauddin7458/Email-Notification-From-Oracle-Apex/README.md

-how to Sent Email from oracle apex.
+how to Send Email from oracle apex.